Osteopath Treatment Wellington | Back Pain | Neck Pain | Sports | Rehab | Focus

 As an accomplished athlete who has experienced the highs and lows that go hand in hand with success Kate understands the importance of investing in a support network to maintain the rigours she throws at her biggest asset, her body.

-One of the people Kate is privileged to be supported by is Vicky and the team at Focus Osteopathy.
-Kate places a high value on the holistic approach that Focus Osteopathy takes to keeping her body functioning at the limits she demands.
+One of the people Kate was privileged to be supported by when she was competing was Vicky an the team at Focus Osteopathy.
+Kate placed a high value on the holistic approach that Focus Osteopathy took to keep her body functioning at the limits she demanded of it.

 Over the years Kate has excelled across the board with her best memories being: